flutter/website/src/docs/testing/common-errors.md

 A RenderFlex overflowed by 1146 pixels on the right.

 The relevant error-causing widget was
     Row 	    lib/errors/renderflex_overflow_column.dart:23
 The overflowing RenderFlex has an orientation of Axis.horizontal.
 The edge of the RenderFlex that is overflowing has been marked in the rendering with a yellow and black striped pattern.
 This is usually caused by the contents being too big for the RenderFlex.

-Consider applying a flex factor (e.g. using an Expanded widget) to force the children of the RenderFlex to fit within the available space instead of being sized to their natural size.
-This is considered an error condition because it indicates that there is content that cannot be seen.
-If the content is legitimately bigger than the available space, consider clipping it with a ClipRect widget before putting it in the flex, or using a scrollable container rather than a Flex, like a ListView.

-The specific RenderFlex in question is: RenderFlex#c3a70 relayoutBoundary=up1 OVERFLOWING
+(Additional lines of this message omitted)
 ```